 This recipe made 27 pot stickers, which means we each get to eat 6.75 of them.
 That’s reason enough to make these delicious little dumplings at home.

 The gyoza wrappers are sold next to the wonton and egg roll wrappers, usually in a corner of the refrigerated section of your grocery store.
 Ask for them if your store doesn’t carry them, that’s how I got mine.
-These are similar but not the same as the square Wonton wrappers.
+These are similar but not the same as the square wonton wrappers that I use to make my Crispy Goat Cheese Wontons.

 The filling is made up of ground chicken, minced napa cabbage, along with some scallion, garlic, soy sauce, sesame oil, garlic, and fresh ginger.
 I added a minced hot pepper.
 A teaspoon of filling goes in the center of each wrapper, then the perimeter gets moistened and folded over.
 One edge gets pleated by making little folds in the dough, and then is pressed firmly against the other side to to seal the gyoza.